Translate

 The Book of Lost Names

-A sound broke the heavy stillness of the library — a faint rustling, like the flutter of pages turning.
+A sound broke the heavy stillness of the library—a faint rustling, like the flutter of pages turning.
 Eliza followed it, weaving her way through the labyrinth of shelves until she reached the centre.
 There, illuminated by a shaft of moonlight, stood a single book on a pedestal.
-Its cover was bound in dark, cracked leather, embossed with a symbol she did not recognise.
+Its cover was bound in dark, cracked leather, embossed with a hieroglyphic symbol she did not recognise.
 The title, in letters faded with age, simply read: The Lost Names.

-Just as she was about to close it, red ink started to bleed through the page, forming letters that stretched and curled in an elegant Cistercian script.
+But then red ink started to bleed through the surface, forming letters that stretched and curled in an elegant Cistercian script.

 She flipped the page.
 More ink spread across the next sheet.